ansys/pyansys-units/doc/source/getting_started/installation.rst

    pip install ansys-units

-If you plan on doing local *development* of PyUnits with Git, install the latest release with these commands:
+If you plan on doing local *development* of PyAnsys Units with Git, install the latest release with these commands:

 .. code:: console